Simplify Copilot Alternative 2026: Smarter Auto-Apply Stack

 Here is a direct comparison of what each tool offers.

-• Auto-apply on job boards: Simplify yes (Copilot tier).
-AI Applyd yes (Pro tier).
+• Autofill across job boards: Simplify yes (50+ boards).
+AI Applyd yes (via auto-apply, no separate extension yet).

 • Resume tailoring per job: Simplify no. AI Applyd yes.
-Adjusts your resume keywords and bullet points to match each specific posting.
+Rewrites bullets and keyword targets per posting.

 • Screening question answers: Simplify basic templates.
-AI Applyd reads the job posting and writes answers using your actual experience.
+AI Applyd reads the posting and writes answers from your real profile, per role.

 • Interview preparation: Simplify no. AI Applyd yes.
-Practice with AI-generated questions based on the role you applied to.
+Generates questions tailored to the exact role you applied to.
+Full breakdown in our AI interview prep guide.

 • Application tracking: Both yes.
 Simplify has a clean tracker.
-AI Applyd tracks applications with match scores and follow-up reminders.
+AI Applyd tracks applications with match scores, screening answer logs, and follow-up reminders.

-• Free tier: Simplify has a free extension (autofill only, no auto-apply).
-AI Applyd has a free tier with 35 AI operations including ATS scoring.
-No credit card required.
+• Free tier: Simplify has forever-free autofill + tracker, no AI ops at scale.
+AI Applyd has a real free tier with 35 AI operations (ATS scoring, screening answers, resume rewrites).
+No credit card on either.

 The Screening Question Problem